Kau5h1K/Kau5h1K.github.io/_posts/2019-03-17-eda-linux-evolve.md

 ---
 layout: post
 title: "Exploring the evolution of Linux"
-tags: [ Project, python, pandas, Cleaning Data, Timeseries, Data Visualization]
+tags: [ Passion, Project, python, pandas, Cleaning Data, Timeseries, Data Visualization]
 date: 2019-03-17
 excerpt: "Version control repositories like CVS, Subversion or Git store rich evolution information about a software project.<br/>
 In this project, I seek to read in, clean up and visualize a real world Git repository dataset of the Linux kernel.
 With almost 700k commits and thousands of contributors, there could be some little data cleaning and wrangling challenges that I may encounter in addition to gaining insights about the development activities over the last 13 years."